adebayomoses/Stock_Portfolio_Optimization/README.md

 Analyzing and visualizing the equal-weighted portfolio.

-Generate 500,000 portfolio scenarios with random weighting to each of the stocks.
+Generat $500,000 portfolio scenarios with random weighting to each of the stocks.

 Identifying the optimal portfolio from the scenarios and visualizing the results.